Tejeshwer25/FocusMate/README.md

 # 📱 FocusMate

-FocusMate is an iOS app designed to help users manage their tasks, track productivity, and analyze focus trends over time.
-The app combines a **task manager**, **focus session tracker**, and **stats dashboard** into one seamless experience.
+FocusMate is a modern iOS productivity app that helps users **stay focused, manage tasks, and visualize their progress** — all in one place.
+It combines a **task manager**, **focus timer**, and **insightful analytics dashboard** into a cohesive experience designed to build better habits and consistency.

 ---

 ## 🚀 Features

+### 🎯 Focus Sessions
+- Start **focus sessions** with allotted time and live progress tracking.
+- Real-time progress updates with **Dynamic Island Live Activities** and **Lock Screen widgets**.
+- Automatic handling of app backgrounding — reminders to return or resume sessions.
+- Abandon sessions anytime, with all data safely persisted in Core Data.

 ### ✅ Task Management
-- Add new tasks with an allotted time.
+- Create tasks with custom titles, categories, and time goals.
-- Mark tasks as **completed** or **abandoned**.
+- Mark tasks as **completed**, **in progress**, or **abandoned**.
-- Simple dashboard UI for managing active sessions.
+- Smart dashboard UI to view, manage, and track ongoing tasks.

 ### 📊 Stats & Analytics
-- **Focus Score** (per session, daily, weekly, monthly) based on `timeCompleted ÷ timeAlloted`.
+- **Focus Score** calculated as `timeCompleted ÷ timeAllotted` (per session/day/week/month).
-- **Line chart** showing focus score trend over time.
+- **Line Chart**: Visualize focus trends over time with Swift Charts.
-- **Bar chart** comparing time allotted vs. time completed.
+- **Bar Chart**: Compare allotted vs. completed time.
-- Tap on any day in the chart to view tasks from that day.
+- Tap any day in the chart to view the list of tasks from that day.

-### 🎯 Productivity Insights *(in-progress)*
+### 💡 Productivity Insights *(upcoming)*
-- Current session’s focus score.
+- Real-time focus performance summary.
-- Average daily and weekly focus score.
+- Average daily and weekly focus scores.
-- Suggestions to improve focus score (planned).
+- Personalized insights and improvement suggestions based on patterns.

 ---